dwighthouse/PostComm.js/PostComm.js/README.md

 </pre>
     <li>Create a comm object<br>
 <pre lang="javascript">
-var myComm = postComm.createComm(childOrigin, childContentWindow, myMessageHandler);
+var myComm = postComm.createComm(childUrl, childContentWindow, myMessageHandler);
 </pre>
     <li>For connecting to an iframe, window, or parent page that also uses PostComm.js, optionally ping the comm to ensure a known good connection
 <pre lang="javascript">